Michael-S-Phillips/HyPyRameter/README.md

 ## Overview
 The ImageCubeParameters module is designed to handle hyperspectral images in ENVI format (.hdr/.img) and calculate spectral parameters.
 It also generates browse product summary images based on the input hyperspectral data.
-The PointSpectraParameters module is designed to handle calculation of parameters from individual spectra from .sed files
+The PointSpectraParameters module is designed to handle calculation of parameters from individual spectra from .sed files, a csv file, or a pandas data frame.

 ## Installation
 First, create a new environment to install hypyrameter: